Read the France guide introduction

 France Guide: Top Tourist Destinations and Attractions

 The republic's principal cities and tourist hotspots are Paris (the capital), Lyon, Marseille, Bordeaux, and Nice.
-Also, plan to visit Cannes (Film Festival), Lille, Orleans (Jean d'Arc), Toulouse, Avignon (popes' medieval residence), and Strasbourg during your trip to France.
+Also, plan to visit Cannes (Film Festival), Lille, Orleans (Jean d'Arc), Toulouse, Avignon (popes' "temporary" medieval residence), and Strasbourg during your trip to France.

 Mont-Saint-Michel Abbey and a fortified medieval town, Normandy